What is Plasma?

 What is Apheresis?

 Apheresis is a special kind of blood donation that allows a donor to give specific blood components, such as plasma or platelets.
 Blood is drawn from your arm through sterile tubing into a centrifuge.
 The force of the centrifuge causes the blood to separate into components, which vary in weight and density.
-The plasma is then drawn up into a collection bag, while the remaining blood components are returned to you through your other arm.
+The plasma is then drawn up into a collection bag, while the remaining blood components are returned to you.

 Who Can be an AB Plasma Donor?